EpistasisLab/tpot/docs_sources/using.md

 tpot data/mnist.csv -is , -target class -config tpot_classifier_config.py -g 5 -p 20 -v 2 -o tpot_exported_pipeline.py
 ```

-When using the command-line interface, the configuration file specified in the `-config` parameter *must* name its custom TPOT config `tpot_config`.
-Otherwise, TPOT will not be able to locate the dictionary.
+When using the command-line interface, the configuration file specified in the `-config` parameter *must* name its custom TPOT configuration `tpot_config`.
+Otherwise, TPOT will not be able to locate the configuration dictionary.

 For more detailed examples of how to customize TPOT's operator configuration, see the default configurations for [classification](https://github.com/rhiever/tpot/blob/master/tpot/config_classifier.py) and [regression](https://github.com/rhiever/tpot/blob/master/tpot/config_regressor.py) in TPOT's source code.